tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 varying degrees of discussion and progress.
 These approach can be summarized as:

-* Lazy: Where snapshots are produced dynamically at request time
+**Lazy:** Where snapshots are produced dynamically at request time.
+This solution would use the existing data structure.
-* Eager: Where snapshots are produced periodically and served from disk at request time
+**Eager:** Where snapshots are produced periodically and served from disk at request time.
+This solution would create an auxiliary data structure optimized for batch read/writes.

 #### Lazy StateSync
 An [initial specification](https://docs.google.com/document/d/15MFsQtNA0MGBv7F096FFWRDzQ1vR6_dics5Y49vF8JU/edit?ts=5a0f3629) was published by Alexis Sellier.